-Even though my heart wasn’t really in it, I still managed to hide this story’s author and title credit from Sue.
-I was pretty subtle about it, too: if I’d told her to look away from the screen, she inevitably would have concluded that it was called The Something of the Daleks, The Something of the Cybermen or The Something of the Master.
-So I had to choose my moment carefully, and just a few seconds before the title came on screen, I distracted her with a red velvet cupcake that Nicol had baked earlier.
-Incidentally, thanks for all your emails but no, Nicol isn’t single.
+I hid the story’s author and title credit from Sue, and I was pretty subtle about it too.
+If I’d told her to look away, she would have concluded it was called The Something of the Daleks, The Something of the Cybermen or The Something of the Master.
+So I chose my moment carefully, and just a few seconds before the title appeared on screen, I distracted her with a red velvet cupcake Nicol had baked earlier.

-Sue: So, he never mentions Romana ever again?
-She just returns to Gallifrey between stories?
+Sue: So, he never mentions Romana again?
+She simply returns to Gallifrey between stories?
 That’s so sad.

 Sue: What’s she doing there?

 Sue: But she’s wearing the same clothes as Princess Astra.
 She’s even wearing the same bracelet.
 If that’s supposed to be Romana, where did she get them from?
 I don’t get this at all.

 Sue: I’d managed to forget that, thanks.

 The Doctor tells Romana to change into something else.